 I don't want little children ripped from their parents' arms.

-The separation of families has always been something uh that speaks uh to a level of inhumanity.
+When you look at this, historically, throughout American history, no matter the policy you're talking about, the separation of families has always been something that speaks to a level of inhumanity.

-That's more of the insanity that has been uh ensuing over the immigration debate, in spite of the fact, yeah, the president actually fixed the problem that Congress created and passed administrations had signed on to that Barack Obama wouldn't deal with because Obama, we now know and showed you all the pictures last night.
+Not in D.C., not in the U.S. All right, that's more of the insanity that has been ensuing over the immigration debate in spite of the fact, yeah, the president actually fixed the problem that Congress created and past administrations had signed on to that Barack Obama wouldn't deal with because Obama, we now know and showed you all the pictures last night, he had kids separated from their parents in cages and deported.

 I know the rest of the media doesn't really seem to care too much about it.